(A Greek islands map is included below)

-Corfu is easy to get to, and affordable.
+Corfu (located in the upper-left on the may of the Greek islands) is easy to get to, and affordable, which makes it appealing to many on a vacation in Greece.
 Its capital of Corfu Town is a delightful British, French, Italian and Greek mashup, which you see in its architecture, culture, and cuisine.
 The island has many excellent hotels and restaurants and plenty of beach resorts, as well.
 The island is known for its 400 species of wildflowers that blanket the island each spring.

 Two landmarks in Corfu Town are the Old Fortress and the New Fortress, both built by the Venetians just 30 years apart.
 You’ll also find the old British cricket field smack in the middle of town as well as many other remnants of the island’s feudal past.
 But also take day trips outside the city.
 Visit Achílleion Palace, built for Empress Elizabeth of Austria so she could escape the pressures of Vienna.
 Drive on to Palaiokastrítsa, a popular resort area on the island’s west coast and visit the Moní Theotókou monastery on the headland.
 Everywhere you go, you’ll be enveloped by spectacular scenery.

-The Saronic Gulf Islands, or the Argo-Saronics, as they’re often called, are closest to Athens.
+The Saronic Gulf Islands, or the Argo-Saronics, as they’re often called, are the islands closest to Athens, making them perfect for a short holiday in Greece.
 This makes them perfect for a day trip from the capital, and also as a weekend getaway for Athenians.
 Their strong point is their historic towns; just don’t expect to find gorgeous beaches.

 - Its Appeal: art, nightlife, food/restaurants, shopping